-On August 23, 2021, the U.S. Food and Drug Administration (FDA) gave full approval to the Pfizer-BioNTech COVID-19 vaccine for individuals aged 16 years and older.
-The Pfizer-BioNTech COVID-19 vaccine also continues to be available under emergency use authorization by the
+Everyone 12 years of age and older is now eligible to get a free COVID-19 vaccination.
+Please see the CDC website for the most updated eligibility guidance.
+On August 23, 2021, the U.S. Food and Drug Administration (FDA) gave full approval to the Pfizer-BioNTech COVID-19 vaccine.